Analyzing Byrna Technologies (BYRN) and Its Peers

 Summary

-Byrna Technologies beats its peers on 8 of the 13 factors compared.
+Byrna Technologies beats its competitors on 8 of the 13 factors compared.

 Byrna Technologies, Inc. engages in the development and manufacturing of less lethal equipment and munitions.
 The firm’s products include Byrna and SDI.
 It offers non-lethal weapons for military and law enforcement personnel.
 The company was founded on March 1, 2005 and is headquartered in Andover, MA.